spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-hookshot.md

 Finally, run the playbook (see [installing](installing.md)).

-### End-to-bridge encryption

-You can enable [encryption](https://matrix-org.github.io/matrix-hookshot/latest/advanced/encryption.html) for Hookshot by adding `matrix_hookshot_encryption_enabled: true` to your configuration (`vars.yml`) and [executing the playbook](installing.md) again.

-Should the crypto store be corrupted, you can reset it by executing this Ansible playbook with the tag `reset-hookshot-encryption` added, for example `ansible-playbook -i inventory/hosts setup.yml --tags=reset-hookshot-encryption`.

 ## Usage

 To use the bridge, you need to create a room and invite the Hookshot bot (`@hookshot:example.com`) to it.